Ryckie/Ryckie.github.io/README.md

 - `!stop-quiz` - Stop the current Music Quiz game.

 ---
-### Members only
+## Members only
-Joins your voice channel and starts a recording
+- `!record` - Record your currect voice channel and starts a recording